 Map Idea

-Inspiration through maps
+Inspiration from maps

 In our home we had a map pinned up on our living room wall for weeks before we left on our roadtrip.
 We put pins representing the important stops and people we were hoping to visit so the kids could visually see who and where we'd be visiting.

-Those pins became representative of people we loved and cared about and were looking forward to seeing.
 As people visited our home, they would see our map and would ask questions about our trip, to which we were easily able to point to the colored pushpins and say who lived where.
 I realized how special it was to have people who we loved and cared about, and who loved and cared about us.

-Starbucks in San Francisco, California, Fisherman's Wharf
+Map in a Starbucks, San Francisco, California, near Fisherman's Wharf

 The Peach Barn, Oklahoma